-- CDSB (Climate Disclosure Standards Board) [0] - SASB (Sustainability Accounting Standards Board) [0] - GLEC framework (Global Logistics Emissions Council Framework) [0] - Ceres [0]
+- CDSB (Climate Disclosure Standards Board) [0] - SASB (Sustainability Accounting Standards Board) [0] - GLEC framework (Global Logistics Emissions Council Framework) [0] - Ceres [0] (McGuinness Institute, 2020e, p.
+19).

 Multiple frameworks

 Overall, entities operating in the private sector (NZSX and Top 200 companies) employed more frameworks in their reporting practices than public sector entities.
 This was similar for 2017 and 2018 when each framework/instrument was mentioned by more private sector entities than public sector entities (except for PRI and UNFCCC).